DigitalSocietySchool/womensafety-converstation/README.md

 	sudo apt-get install python-rpi.gpio

-Execution (on the Raspberry Pi, configured according to the schematics, provided as another component of the deliverables):
+Execution (on the Raspberry Pi, configured according to the schematics, as seen in schematics _ hardware.pdf):

 	sudo python rasproto.py <report output folder>